-A demon who seeks to create eternal night by destroying the last of the unicorns and marrying a fairy princess is opposed by the forest boy Jack and his elven allies in this magical fantasy.
-Two different versions of this picture feature soundtracks by either Tangerine Dream or Jerry Goldsmith.Written by
+A demon who seeks to create eternal night by destroying the last of the unicorns and marrying a fairy Princess is opposed by the forest boy Jack (Tom Cruise) and his elven allies in this magical fantasy.
+Two different versions of this movie feature soundtracks by either Tangerine Dream or Jerry Goldsmith.Written by

 Keith Loh <email@example.com>

 Widely rumored to have been a source of inspiration for Shigeru Miyamoto's classic game series The Legend of Zelda.
 See more »